 To all trainees,

-opportunity to contribute to your trainee committee and see your
+contribute to your trainee committee and see your name in

-research, conferences, exams, recruitment, interviews and any other
+conferences, exams, recruitment, interviews and any other issues

-possible should also include photos or images (which are free from
+include photos or images (which are free from copyright issues).

 We look forward to hearing from you!